 The University of Tulsa’s graduating class of 2020 didn’t walk across the stage, but the formality hasn’t stopped them from walking into exciting new careers and opportunities.
-Three of these graduates took time from their busy schedules to reflect on how TU impacted their lives.
+Three of these graduates of programs in Kendall College of Arts and Sciences took time from their busy schedules to reflect on how TU impacted their lives.

 Haynes credits TU for helping her reach this point through research with faculty.
 As a double major in sociology and biology, she participated in three major research projects at TU, working closely with faculty to develop not only technical skills but also vital life skills she says will benefit her moving forward.